Thyraz/MapLoader/README.md

 Map Backup/Restore for Xiaomi Vacuum and Roborock

 ## Description
-MapLoader is a NodeJS based service, running on the robo that listens to MQTT commands.\
+MapLoader is a NodeJS based service, running on the robot that listens to MQTT commands.\
 Available topics:
 * rockrobo/map/load
 * rockrobo/map/save

-The message payload is the name you want to give the map backup or the name of the backup you want to restore.
+The message payload is the name you want to give the map backup or the name of the backup you want to restore.\
 For example _DefaultMap_, _Groundfloor_, or _UpperFloor_

 The map bundles are saved to _/mnt/data/maploader/maps/..._

 Messages to the _save_ topic will create or overwrite a backup of the current map to a folder with the given name.\
-Messages to the _load_ topic will copy the map backup back to the working directory of the robo.
+Messages to the _load_ topic will copy a map backup back to the working directory of the robot.

-**Attention:** \
-To get a loaded map to become visible in the Xiaomi Home app, start a full clean of the robot.\
-You can cancel the full clean after 1-2s, the map will be loaded now.\
-The robot shouldn't start to move in this short time, it just starts the vacuum motor.\

 **Example usage:**
 * Restore the map after the robot damaged/lost it
 * Load different maps for different floors in your house (you might need a charging dock on each floor to get that working)
 * Reset your map to the _master map_ where all doors are open.
 (Helpful for room-based zone cleaning, which sometimes fails because a door was closed on the last cleaning cycle and the robot has no idea how to enter the room now.)

+**Attention:** \
+To get a loaded map to become visible in the Xiaomi Home app, start a full clean of the robot.\
+You can cancel the full clean after 1-2s, the map will be loaded now.\
+The robot shouldn't start to move in this short time, it just starts the vacuum motor.\

+In combination with a smart home solution like FHEM/iobroker/HomeAssistant that already support the vacuum robots,\
+you can automate the process of restoring -> start cleaning -> cancel cleaning even further.

 ## Requirements
 Just a rooted device with SSH access.\